-At Cyberclick, we like to keep track of the studies that are published in order to get a scientific view of topics related to marketer.
-Neuromarketing can give us important insights, like the influence of advertising on the decision processes, the importance of pricing when making a purchase, or the factors that impact consumer behavior.
+Neuromarketing can give marketers important insights, like the influence of advertising on the decision process, how pricing affects the consumer's willingness to make a purchase or the factors that impact consumer behavior.
 Neuromarketing examples are all around us if we take the time to look for them.

-In this article we’ll share 10 neuromarketing studies and how you can apply their conclusions to your next marketing campaign.
+In this article, we’ll share some neuromarketing studies that could help guide your next marketing campaign.
 Let’s dive in!

 Neuromarketing applies neuroscience to the marketing field.
 It looks at how consumers' brains work and what insight we can take from that to promote brands, both at the promotional and product design levels.